Discover all KAIZEN™ relevant terms and definitions.

 Five S (5S)

-5S is a simple tool for organizing your workplace in a clean, efficient and safe manner to enhance your productivity, visual management and to ensure the introduction of standardized working.
+5S is a simple but powerful tool for organizing a workplace in a clean, efficient and safe manner to enhance productivity, visual management and to ensure the introduction of standardized working.
 The main purpose of 5S is to support the efficient flow of materials, information and people; not to beautify the workplace.

 - 5S Seiri; Sort, Clearing, Classify

-- 5S Seiton; Straighten, Simplify, Set in Order, Configure
+- 5S Seiton; Straighten, Simplify, Set in Order

 - 5S Seiso; Sweep, Shine, Scrub, Clean and Check